zinal/IIDR-AutoSub/README.md

 ## Overview

-IBM Data Replication sample implementation of a tool to automate the recovery of subscriptions in the event of DDL operation over the source tables.
+AutoSub is the sample implementation of a tool to automate the recovery of subscriptions of IBM Data Replication product in the event of DDL operation over the replicated tables in the source databases.

 This tool uses CHCCLP embedded scripting and CDC engine commands to do its job.
 It periodically monitors the defined list of subscriptions.
-If it detects a recoverable failure, it tries to repair it.
+If it detects a recoverable failure of the replication process (subscription), it tries to fix it.

 ## Downloading and installing